One Hundred Years from Now

-One Hundred Years from Now is the sixth studio album from Dennis DeYoung.
+One Hundred Years from Now is the sixth studio album from American musician Dennis DeYoung.

 The album was initially released in Canada in 2007, with the first single being the title track, which is a duet in French and English with Éric Lapointe.

 The album was released in the United States on April 14, 2009.
 The track "Respect Me" was removed and tracks "Private Jones" and "There Was a Time" were added.
 The title track was replaced with a solo recording in English.

 Canada Track listing (2007)

 All songs written by Dennis DeYoung, except as noted: